 Even if you choose their least expensive plan (around $2.95/mo), you’ll have a lot of great features like a free SSL certificate that makes your website ultra secure, unmetered bandwidth and a free domain name—along with their great 24/7 technical support to answer any questions you’ve got.

-They’re also one of three hosting companies specifically recommended by WordPress themselves, and they offer an easy 1-click installation for installing WordPress as the free blogging site to power your blog behind the scenes.
+They’re also one of three hosting companies specifically recommended by WordPress themselves (like these managed WordPress hosting plans), and they offer an easy 1-click installation for installing WordPress as the free blogging site to power your blog behind the scenes.

 Examples of Websites Created on Self-Hosted WordPress